 You will learn the importance of data security, ethics, and strategy.
 You will learn skills in programming, mathematics, and statistics from experts in biology, computing, geography, linguistics, and many other fields.
 As a result, you will be able to contribute your diverse skillset across many cross-disciplinary fields.

-With such a wide range of industry applications and career opportunities, Data Science has been identified as one of the most essential and employable skills of the twenty-first century.
+With such a wide range of industry applications and career opportunities, Data Science has been identified as one of the most essential and employable skills of the 21st century.

-- Christchurch is home to a number of technology and innovation industries, and is ranked as the #1 city globally for starting a business, with many start-up companies on the search for skilled graduates from UC.
+- Ōtautahi Christchurch is home to a number of computing technology and innovation industries, with many start-up companies searching for skilled graduates from UC.

 Graduates of Data Science will find their knowledge is in high demand, as there is a global shortage of expertise to support the steady growth in data collection and digitisation.

-Data Science graduates will also have a background in project implementation, research, critical analysis and problem solving, and communication skills discussing and explaining data findings, all of which are useful skills in a number of careers.
+You can find employment in business and technology sectors as a data scientist, data advisor, data/analytics consultant, and insight analyst.
+With this degree, you will build a background in project implementation, research, critical analysis, problem-solving, and communication skills in discussing and explaining data findings, all of which are useful skills in a number of careers.